WeMakecc/gitbook-template/en/BOM.md

 **_IMPORTANT_** It is very important to note:
 - don't write any text in the alternative text section of the image as it would break the layout! (eg. please avoid the following markdown `![potentiometer](../assets/pot-small.jpg)`)
+- please always try to link images with transparent background since the alternate columns have a background color